Political Analysis: The Concept

 10. Elite Model:

-The elite model posits that a small group of elites holds the most power in society and makes decisions that shape political outcomes.
-This model suggests that political power is concentrated in the hands of a few, often at the expense of broader democratic participation.
+The elite model holds that a small group of elites hold the most power in society and make decisions that shape political outcomes.
+This model suggests that political power is concentrated in the hands of a few people, often at the expense of broad democratic participation.

 11. Pluralist Model: